zaborowska/documentation/Geant_in_FCCSW.md

 ### 3.5.
 Event Processing

 For each execution of the algorithm an EDM MCParticleCollection is translated into G4Event using the method G4Simulation::EDM2G4().

 At the same time the ParticleCollection is created so that the association between MCParticle and Particle in EDM can be preserved.
 ParticleCollection will be the collection of the so-called 'reconstructed' particles.
 'Reconstructed' in this case means the particles have undergone simulation process and the resulting changes to the momentum are taken into account.
-It does not involve any reconstruction process at all.
+It does not involve any reconstruction process.